Agistment

 Agistment originally referred specifically to the proceeds of pasturage in the king's forests.
-To agist is, in English law, to take cattle to graze, in exchange for payment (derived from the Old English giste, gite, a "lying place").
+To agist is, in English law, to take cattle to graze, in exchange for payment (derived, via Anglo-Norman agister, from the Old French giste, gite, a "lying place").

 History

 Agistment originally referred specifically to the proceeds of pasturage in the king's forests in England, but now means either: